SweetzpotAS/WebBluetoothToOSCBridge/README.md

 To use web bluetooth and web osc need to install osc-web\

-Has certain dependencies, node and socket https://nodejs.org/en/
+Has certain dependencies, node and socket: <p>

+https://nodejs.org/en/

 Installation: